Transferring Credits to Hawkeye

 Courses considered to be developmental or remedial are non-transferable.
 Experiential credits are non-transferable.

 Courses at a college or university, that are candidate status for accreditation by a regional association, will be accepted as transfer credits in a similar manner as credits from a regionally accredited college or university.
-Credits must be applicable to your program of study.
+Credits must be applicable to your major/degree.

 Hawkeye will not accept credits from a college or university that is not regionally accredited.